Huilensolis/library_API_REST/README.md

 ## Developing Experience

-Before building this project i had no experience building aplications with Node js, Express, Sequelize or either Passport-jwt, in fact, i hadn't even known how a backend really worked.
-After this project i feel with a little more confidence to build a project in the Backend and Frontend both.
+Before starting this project, I had no prior experience building applications with Node.js, Express, Sequelize, or Passport-JWT.
+In fact, I didn't have a deep understanding of how backend development worked.
+However, after completing this project, I gained confidence and knowledge in both backend and frontend development.

-As i didnt know anything from before, i supported myself from the Sequelize docuemntation, where i guided myself from 0 to 100.
-Without forgeting about the guides the bootcamp's mentors have provided, obiously.
-Something I am new at and I have really liekd to learn, is to build projects in modules, that's soemthing i didntk heared before in the classes they teached us to build by modules from the beggining, so its something i aprecciate.
-So this project is build by modules.
+To kickstart my learning process, I referred to the Sequelize documentation, which provided comprehensive guidance from the basics to advanced concepts.
+Of course, I also relied on the guidance and support from the mentors in the bootcamp, which proved invaluable.
+One aspect that stood out to me was the concept of building projects in modules.
+This was something new to me, and I found it to be an effective and organized approach that I appreciate.
+Consequently, this project is structured using modules.

-I divided the project in different stages:
+I divided the project into different stages to ensure a structured and systematic development approach:

-### - Frist stage: Database, models and routes.
+### First Stage: Database, Models, and Routes
-1. Initialize the database.
-2. Create the models for Library, Book and User.
-3. Create the routes to CRUD the 3 already mentioned models.
+1. Database Initialization:

-- i initializated the database: I save the configuration in a folder "db". where i initialize the database, saving the data into a "db" file inside the same folder and i determine the dialect to sqlite3.
+- I initialized the database and saved the configuration in the "db" folder.
+The data is stored in a "db" file within the same folder, and I chose the SQLite3 dialect.
+2. Model Creation:
-- I create the models: I save all the models in the "models" folder, where i declare all their properties and data validations.
+- I created the models for Library, Book, and User, saving them in the "models" folder.
+In these models, I defined the properties and data validations for each entity.
+3. Routes for CRUD Operations:
-- I create the routes to CRUD the models: I create and save the routes in the "routes folder".
+- I created and saved the routes in the "routes" folder to handle the CRUD operations for the aforementioned models.

-### - Second stage: Log In route, Pasport-jwt Strategy and Auth middleware
+### Second Stage: Log In Route, Passport-JWT Strategy, and Auth Middleware
-1. Log In route
+1. Log In Route:
-2. Define a Passport-jwt Strategy
-3. Create a middleware uses the Passport-Jwt Strategy

-- I create the Log In route: when a post req is received, it verifies that the user exist and the passpord matches, while it ends the req with a signed token as a response
+- I implemented a log-in route that verifies the existence of the user and checks if the password matches.
+Upon successful authentication, the route responds with a signed token.
+2. Passport-JWT Strategy:
-- I define the Passport-jwt Strategy, where i verify the user exist and the password matches for second time.
+- I defined a Passport-JWT strategy to verify the user's existence and validate the password for a second time.
-- Create a middleware which uses the before defined passport-jwt Srategy and stops the middlewares execution chain.
+3. Auth Middleware:
-- Assing that middleware to every action in the crud which requires authentication and admin role.
+- I created a middleware that utilizes the Passport-JWT strategy.
+This middleware is responsible for authenticating requests and stopping the execution chain if authentication fails.
+It is applied to all actions in the CRUD operations that require authentication and an admin role.

-When i finished the project, i decided to polish the code, setting the adecuatetd code status for every response.
-And at the same time creating a errorHandler, which is a class for sending responses in a more legible format, so I implemented the errorHandler to the response json in the errors cases.
+After completing the project, I focused on code refinement.
+I ensured that the appropriate HTTP status codes were set for each response.
+Additionally, I created (in the "utils" folder) an errorHandler class to send responses in a more readable format, enhancing the overall response structure.

-I realized there is a lot of code which is just verifying the data types and request body, so I was willing to implement Express valdiator into my aplication, but now (when i write this), the node module has finsihed and I must continue with the bootcamp shedule to learn Angular next.
+During the development process, I realized that a significant amount of code was dedicated to verifying data types and request bodies.
+To streamline this process, I intended to implement the Express Validator module.
+However, at the time of writing this, the Node module is still in progress, and I need to proceed with the bootcamp schedule to learn Angular.

+Overall, this project provided me with valuable hands-on experience in building a RESTful API using popular frameworks and libraries.
+It helped me gain confidence in backend development and taught me essential concepts such as modularization, authentication, and error handling.

 ## API Documentation